 - Applications: Inventory Management, Field Service

-Toyota Canada began discussions with Ahearn & Soper Inc. in 2005 regarding the updating of their vehicle processing systems and operational procedures to match the companies projected growth curve for the future.
-One of their Vehicle Processing Centres (VPC) was to receive a new state-of-the-art building facility and required new technology to compliment and enhance the new way of processing vehicles.
-Toyota recognized processing vehicles individually during the rail off loading process, instead of in batch as they were currently, would provide efficiencies and improve operational throughput while at the same time enhance customer service for both consumers and their dealer network.
+Toyota Canada began discussions with Ahearn & Soper Inc. in 2005 regarding the updating of their vehicle processing systems and operational procedures to match the company’s projected growth curve for the future.
+One of their Vehicle Processing Centres (VPC) was to receive a new state-of-the-art building facility and required new technology to complement and enhance the new way of processing vehicles.
+Toyota recognized processing vehicles individually during the rail offloading process, instead of in batch as they were currently, would provide efficiencies and improve operational throughput while at the same time enhance customer service for both consumers and their dealer network.

 - Rugged mobile technology from LXE connected to the RFgen software

 - The use of wireless technology for their 300,000 square foot property

 - RFID technology to track processing stages of the vehicle received into the yard and through the processing center

 - An administrative console for reporting, system set-up, and planning

 - A backend system integration with their current vehicle processing system on the mainframe

 - In brief, inbound vehicles still in transit to the VPC from the manufacturing plants, are pre-loaded into the Ahearn & Soper supplied system.
 VPC operations use this data to perform capacity analysis, pre-sort planning and parts ordering, etc.